 - Adding delicate ingredients like arugula and bocconcini last prevents them from being crushed or wilted during tossing.

-You want the pasta cooked one minute past al dente — it firms up as it cools, and that slightly softer texture absorbs pesto better.
-Rinse it under cold water to stop the cooking and wash off surface starch that would turn the whole thing gummy.
-Then just toss, pile in your add-ins, and you're done.
+Cook the pasta one minute past al dente — it firms up as it cools, and that slightly softer bite soaks up pesto way better.
+Rinse under cold water to kill the cooking and wash off the surface starch that turns everything gummy.
+Toss it with the pesto, pile in your add-ins, done.

-This is one of those rare dishes that actually tastes better the next day.
-The pesto soaks into the pasta, the flavors meld together, and everything just gets more delicious.
-Make it ahead for a stress-free party contribution, or meal-prep a big batch for easy lunches all week.
+The best part?
+This actually tastes better the next day.
+The pesto soaks deeper into the pasta, all the flavors settle in together, and it just gets richer.
+Make a big batch on Sunday for easy lunches all week, or bring it to your next gathering completely stress-free.
+Grab your biggest bowl.

 How It Comes Together